Tech-Modernization/sre_webinar_app/README.md

 # Cool!
 How do I run it?

 Start the web app with `start_app.sh`.
-Prom and Grafana will start up with it.
+Prom, Grafana and Jaeger will start up with it.

 The app will be on http://localhost:5000.

 Prometheus will be on https://localhost:8080.

 Grafana will be on https://localhost:8081.

+Jaeger will be on http://localhost:8082.

 (These are using self-signed certificates, so expect browser validation errors.)